-Each doctoral program has a pool of thesis directors who are willing to serve as mentors.
+Each doctoral program has a pool of professors and MERs who are willing to serve as mentors.
 Mentors offer advice and support to PhD students in the context of their training.
 They are the first person of reference for the PhD students in case of problems with the thesis director or the laboratory.

 As part of the annual report, mentors meet with PhD students to discuss the progress of their work and their well-being in the laboratory.

-Each pool of mentors meets regularly with the program director who, only with the agreement of the PhD student, takes the necessary measures in case of reported problems.
+Each pool of mentors meets regularly with the program director who, only with the agreement of the PhD student, takes the necessary measures in case of reported issues.

 The mentor remains anonymous with respect to the thesis director to ensure confidentiality.
 It is your decision if you would like to keep this anonymity or not.

 Your mentor is a valuable resource and is available to discuss your academic progress and provide guidance.
 Please feel free to contact your mentor whenever you deem necessary.